robert-lawrence/evil_tcp/README.md

  * FTA-server - an example application using the EVIL protocol to do file transfer, server application

+ * sampleOutput.txt - an example run of the program

 ## Build and Run Instructions: